Ria424/developers-animatesdk-docs/Frame_object/Frame37.md

 #### Usage

-*frame.tweenEasing*
+Frame.tweenEasing

 #### Description

-Property; an integer that specifies the amount of easing that should be applied to the tweened object.
+Property; `integer`; The amount of easing that should be applied to the tweened object.
 Acceptable values are -100 to 100.
 To begin the motion tween slowly and accelerate the tween toward the end of the animation, use a value between -1 and -100.
 To begin the motion tween rapidly and decelerate the tween toward the end of the animation, use a positive value between 1 and 100.

 #### Example